This beef pumpkin stew recipe is hearty and delicious! Made with pumpkin puree and beef stew meat, it is savory and guaranteed to warm you up.

 As the trees’ leaves start to change color and fall and the temperatures begin to drop, I start to crave heartier dinners.
 The warmer the meal, the better.

-I pile on more and more layers of clothing and I start to eat less sandwiches and more soups and stews.
+I pile on more and more layers of clothing and I start to eat fewer sandwiches and more soups and stews.
 At the end of summer, I’m all about the

-Today’s recipe is the perfect savory pumpkin recipe.
+This recipe is the perfect savory pumpkin recipe.
 It combines one of my favorite fall flavors (I want pumpkin everything!!) with beef stew.

 For anyone out there who may be scared about combining pumpkin with beef, this is the recipe for you.
 The pumpkin flavor is subtle thanks to the slow simmer of the stew.

-Pumpkin Beef Stew Recipe
+Beef Pumpkin Stew Ingredients

 The secret to beef stew is just that – letting it stew.
 The longer you let it simmer, the more tender the beef becomes.